gofore/angular-basic-training/angular2-advanced-topics/README.md

 ---

 # Change detection in general
-- Task of change detection is to project the internal state into UI (which is the DOM in case of web)
+- Idea: project the internal state into UI (DOM in web)
-- The internal state can consist of any JavaScript primitives such as objects, arrays, strings etc.
+- The internal state consists of JavaScript primitives such as objects, arrays, strings etc.
-- Change can only happen when something asynchronous has happened (event, timeout or HTTP request triggered)
+- Change only possible on asynchronous events such as timeouts or HTTP request

 ---

 # Change detection in Angular 2
-- Zone.js makes it possible to track all the possible change sources
+- Zone.js makes it possible to track all possible change sources
-- Every component gets a change detector responsible for checking the bindings (like `{{name}}` and `(click)`) defined in its template
+- Components change detector checks the bindings (like `{{name}}` and `(click)`) defined in its template on change
-- Change detectors propagate bindings from the root to leaves in the depth first order
+- Bindings are propagated from the root to leaves in the depth first order
-- Change detection graph is directed tree and can't contain cycles which leads makes it more performant and predictable and easier to debug
+- Change detection graph is directed tree and can't contain cycles -> improved performance, predictability and debugging

 ---